Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Introduction

-However, a persistent gap exists in modeling capabilities, leaving this multiscale interaction poorly constrained.
+However, a persistent gap exists in modeling capabilities, leaving this multiscale interaction only partially resolved in existing model hierarchies.
 Global ocean general circulation models are advancing towards resolving the mesoscale but must still parameterize the effects of both submesoscale features and BLT \citep{ferrari_frontal_2011, bodner_modifying_2023, wagner_formulation_2024, silvestri_gpu_2025}.
 Regional hydrostatic models can successfully capture mesoscale-to-submesoscale transition.
-These simulations resolve how mesoscale strain generates sharp submesoscale fronts, in which frontogenesis drives a forward cascade of energy while BI a backward cascade \citep[e.g.][]{srinivasan_forward_2023,delpech_eddy_2024}.
+These simulations resolve how mesoscale strain generates sharp submesoscale fronts, in which many of the submesoscale features, especially those that develop in winter, are generated by MLIs \citep[e.g.][]{srinivasan_forward_2023,delpech_eddy_2024}.
 Yet, they lack the resolution and non-hydrostatic physics required to explicitly represent BLT, relying instead on parameterizations that cannot capture the fine-scale structure of vertical transport, energy dissipation and their interactions with the larger scales.
 On the other hand, process-oriented Large Eddy Simulations (LES) have provided invaluable insight on submesoscale-BLT dynamics, such as Langmuir-submesoscale interactions, turbulence-induced frontogenesis and frontal arrest, etc \citep[e.g.,][]{hamlington_langmuir_2014, skyllingstad_baroclinic_2017, sullivan_frontogenesis_2018, verma_interaction_2022, bodner_modifying_2023}.
+In particular, under wind forcing in \citet{skyllingstad_baroclinic_2017}, wind-aligned Ekman transport strongly disrupts baroclinic development, with a dominant instability mechanism combining ageostrophic shear instability of wind-driven flow with symmetric instability of the frontal geostrophic shear.
+At the filament scale in \citet{sullivan_frontogenesis_2018}, submesoscale filament frontogenesis driven by BLT is arrested within less than a day at a width of approximately 100 m by a horizontal shear instability of the sharpened filament, followed by slow frontal decay through further turbulent mixing.
+When convective turbulence is present, the submesoscale strengthens overall under surface cooling, with frontogenetic tendency increasing to counter enhanced horizontal diffusion by convection-induced turbulence, while the interscale transfer of energy from submesoscale velocity gradients to finescale turbulence accounts for up to half of the total finescale energy production \citep{verma_interaction_2022}.
 These models explicitly resolve BLT but have historically relied on a critical idealization: the assumption of a spatially absent or uniform background mesoscale strain field.

 The hydrostatic or uniform-strain assumption neglects the fundamental reality that these scale interactions are concurrent.
 While analytically and computationally convenient, idealizing the mesoscale forcing as uniform omits the intrinsic spatial heterogeneity of the real ocean and its effects that propagate onto the submesoscale to BLT transition.
 This simplification not only filters out the direct influence of mesoscale strain gradients but also neglects the critical role of mesoscale vorticity, which can hold wave modes and instabilities, such as vortex-Rossby waves (VRW) and inter-eddy edge waves, that can significantly alter frontal turbulence evolution \citep[e.g.,][]{mcwilliams_formal_2003,dritschel_multiple_2008}.
 In the real ocean, submesoscale fronts and eddies do not exist in isolation; they are continuously interacting with both the heterogeneous mesoscale background and BLT.
 This leaves a foundational question unanswered: how does the spatial heterogeneity of the mesoscale field modulate the structure, energetics, and turbulent properties along a submesoscale front?
 Answering this requires a simulation that can simultaneously resolve BLT while explicitly accounting for a non-uniform, large-scale mesoscale field.